-- CMS announced the APM for certain ACOs participating in the Medicare Shared Savings Program - The Innovation Center is committing up to \$170 million to the APM to test whether: - Pre-paying a portion of future shared savings could increase participation in the Shared Savings Program - Advance payments increase the amount of and speed at which ACOs can effectively coordinate care to generate Medicare savings - The application for the APM must be submitted at the same time as the Medicare Shared Savings Program application
+- CMS announced the APM for certain ACOs participating in the Medicare Shared Savings Program - CMS published a notice on the APM in the Federal Register on November 2nd (76 Fed.
+Reg.
+68012) - The Innovation Center is committing up to \$170 million to the APM to test whether: - Pre-paying a portion of future shared savings could increase participation in the Shared Savings Program - Advance payments increase the amount of and speed at which ACOs can effectively coordinate care to generate Medicare savings - The application for the APM must be submitted at the same time as the Medicare Shared Savings Program application